 By discerning the subtle power of each of these phrases and carefully reorienting ourselves to employ them as well-intended, we are more able to reach our greatest good in the world.

-This essay offers a recap of the six-step process used by the author to lead clients to empower their innate wisdom and sever themselves from supposed obstacles, adopted inhibitions, and imagined identities.
+This chapter offers a recap of the six-step process used by the author to lead clients to empower their innate wisdom and sever themselves from supposed obstacles, adopted inhibitions, and imagined identities.
 (For appointment, contact author here.)

 First-time readers are encouraged to read the linked asides as they come up, highlighted in purple-colored indented text.
 The linked material has been set aside because, although relevant and important, it will not need to be re-read each time the goal-setter wants to review the six-step process laid out below.
 Clicking the link for any correlated aside will open a new page.
 When the page is closed, you will find yourself back in the original text, right where you left off, so you can continue reading without inconvenience.

 Quadernity and Its Four Powerful Phrases

 We learn from Quadernity that within a quiescent, Eternally Comprehensive Perfection (explanation available at: ECP) there is a fundamental dynamic, comprising four elements, which makes possible all happenings, including learning and evolution.

 Aligned with Quadernity’s dynamical relationships are a quad of powerful phrases.
 As spoken, their words instruct our existence:

 I Am …

 When uttering any of the four phrases above, we claim as our reality whatever we say afterwards, in description of ourselves.
 To the degree we use our words carefully, we shall earn mastery over our circumstances.

 Should we randomly use these phrases, as if incidental to our self-descriptions, we aimlessly dissipate our personal power.
 If, instead, we utilize these four phrases purposefully, we unlock our highest creative potential.